 Line charts are best suitable for analyzing field value changes over time.
 You can also use a line chart to analyze the value changes of multiple fields in multiple lines over the same period and reveal the relationship between the fields.
 For example, the values of multiple fields are positively or negatively associated with each other.

 - Data point

-- On the query page, enter the query statement in the search box, select the time interval, and then click Search.
+- Enter a query statement in the search box, select a time range, and then click Search & Analyze.

-To query the access situation of the IP address
+To query the page views (PVs) of the IP address

-To query the access PVs and UVs in the last day, the statement is as follows:
+To query the PVs and unique visitors (UVs) in the recent one day, run the following statement:

 * | select date_format(date_trunc('hour', __time__), '%m-%d %H:%i') as time, count(1) as PV, approx_distinct(remote_addr) as UV group by time order by time limit 1000